Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Note: With the Free Plan, you can set up a connection in the Basic mode, allowing you up to 1000 free syncs per month.
 You can get started here.

-The Script mode has advanced configurations, customizable mappings, and features.
+The Script mode has AI-powered advanced configurations, customizable mappings, and features.
 With this mode, you can change the existing mappings, configure new ones, and control what and how you want the information to go over to the other side.
 It allows you to sync almost any Salesforce entity with GitHub issues, the way you want to.
 This kind of customization allows you to adapt Exalate to use cases of advanced complexity.

 We recommend you try this mode since it allows you to customize your synchronization and use Exalate’s full functionality.